onlinecity/gatewayapi-docs/docs/legacy.rst

    :form user: account username
    :form password: account password
-   :form to: One or more MSISDNs to send a message to.
+   :form to: One or more recipient MSISDNs to send a message to.
 Ie 4512345678
    :form smsc: An ISO 3166-1 country code followed by a period and an ID representing the operator
    :form price: A numeric value with two decimals followed by an ISO 4217 currency code, ie. 10.00DKK
    :form text: An alphanumeric value representing the content of the SMS.
 Must be ISO-8859-1 encoded.